-Pre Pack Liquidation (also known as Phoenixing) involves setting up a new company.
-This buys the assets of one which is failing.
-All the debts remain with the old company which is liquidated.
-The new trades debt free.
+A Pre Pack (also known as Phoenixing) involves setting up a new company which buys the assets of one which is failing.
+The old company is liquidated and the new trades debt free.

 What is Pre Pack Liquidation?

 Company Debt Expert James Falla describes a Pre-pack Administration or Liquidation.
 For more business debt advice visit www.companydebtadvice.net

 A Pre Pack is an option if directors believe in the future viability of their business plan.
 However they feel it is impossible to continue trading under the weight of the company’s current debts.

 The directors or other investors may have access to funds.
 However they would prefer not to use these to pay debt.
 Instead they feel it would be better to set up a new company and acquire the assets of the old.
 The new company is solvent from day one and can operate free from debt.

 In addition the old company may have legacy property leases or equipment Hire Purchase agreements which are no longer sustainable or required.
 The new company is not tied down by these agreements.
 It can choose to re-negotiate more favourable terms or ignore them entirely.